 2. The Right Time (and Way) to Ask for Referrals

-The best answer we found on this topic is basically when the relationship is strong enough relationship to ensure their trust and belief in you.
-It’s definitely not the moment the transaction has been completed!
+The best answer we can provide is basically when the relationship is strong enough relationship to ensure their trust and belief in you.
+Pro tip: it’s definitely not the moment a transaction has been completed.

 We know this answer isn’t exact.
-You’ll have to assess the relationship with your client, making it tough to give a universal recommendation.
+You’ll have to assess your unique relationship with your client, making it tough to give a universal recommendation.
 Professionals need to find their own best time to make a referral ask.

-Two questions to ask to determine when to ask for referrals:
+Two questions to consider before asking for referrals: